Line Splitter

 Number every line in pasted text in one click — perfect for code reviews, error reports and migration QA.

-How to Use This Line Splitter
+How to use Line Splitter

 Step 1